phidatahq/phidata/README.md

 <summary><h3>Build an AI App using Streamlit, FastApi and PgVector</h3></summary>

-Phidata provides templates for **pre-built AI Apps** that you can use as a starting point.
+Phidata provides **pre-built templates** for AI Apps that you can use as a starting point.
 The general workflow is:

 - Create your codebase using a template: `phi ws create`
 - Run your app locally: `phi ws up dev:docker`